Caines Head State Recreation Area

 ★ Site Access Method: Summer - Float Plane or Boat-in

 ★ Heating Method: Woodstove (Bring your own fuel)

 ★ Table with benches

 Derby Cove Cabin is in Caines Head State Recreation Area.
 Caines Head State Recreation Area lies approximately seven nautical miles south of Seward in Resurrection Bay.
 This cabin sits within a spruce and hemlock forest behind a gravel beach.
-At the head of the Caines Head trail system, Derby Cove is a quarter mile from the ranger station.
+At the head of the Caines Head trail system, Derby Cove is a 0.6 miles from the ranger station.
 Derby Cove cabin is situated roughly 1/8 mile beyond the beach along the trail.
 If coming by water; look for an orange buoy marking the trail to the cabin.

 Derby Cove cabin offers a host of recreational opportunities for the outdoor enthusiast.
 Fishing, hiking, spectacular scenery and wildlife viewing are some of the recreational opportunities available at this location.
 Historic trails following old army roads take hikers to Fort McGilvray and on to South Beach.
 Fort McGilvray is perched on a 650-foot rocky cliff that offers dramatic views of Resurrection Bay.
 The fort is open to explore, but take a flashlight to find your way through the maze of underground passages and rooms.